Roberta L. Krueger (JYF)

 This course examines the representation of social relationships in tales of King Arthur and the Round Table.
 Works and authors include Geoffrey of Monmouth, Marie de France, Lancelot and Perceval, La Quête du Saint Graal and La Mort du Roi Arthur, fabliaux and didactic texts (all read in modern French translation).
 Topics include the construction of gender roles ; dress and fashion; the politics of the court; and the role of clerics and readers in the definition of courtly culture.
 Oral exposé and brief papers on subjects that may bring in other disciplinary interests .
+Prerequisite, French 211 or 212 or consent of the instructor.
 Maximum enrollment, 12.

 Comic Visions in French Literature from the Fabliaux to Figaro.

 Analysis of comic perspectives on society, language and literature from Old French farce through the early modern period.
 Works and authors include Aucassin et Nicolette, selected fabliaux, the Farce de Maistre Pathelin, Marguerite de Navarre, Rabelais, Molière and Le Mariage de Figaro.
 Taught in the original French or in modern French translation when appropriate.
 Prerequisite, 211 or above, or consent of instructor.
 Maximum enrollment, 16.